DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 RECONNAISSANCE ATTACKS

-- RECONNAISSANCE ATTACKS are not attacks themselves but they are used to gather information about a TARGET which can be used for a future attack
+- RECONNAISSANCE ATTACKS are not attacks themselves but they are used to gather information about a target which can be used for a future attack
 - This is often publicly available information
-- IE: nslookup to learn the IP ADDRESS of a site
+- IE: nslookup to learn the IP address of a site

 ![image](https://github.com/psaumur/CCNA/assets/106411237/6e63b09d-a768-4cb3-ac06-87ad41d45c38)